gatvr

 Quantity: 1 specimens available

-The 'Edmonton' crane/dolly was based on the ca:1936 US Fearless 'Panoram' movie studio dolly.
+The 'Edmonton' crane was based on the ca:1936 US Fearless 'Panoram' movie studio dolly.
 The distinctive Edmonton was built for the Rank Organisation and used mainly in British film studios.
-The crane/dolly had a central jib that could be raised 7ft and the turntable rotated 360 deg.
-The dolly could be adapted, with the addition of cable guards, to run in tv studios.
+The crane had a central jib that could be raised 7ft and the turntable rotated 360 deg.
+The crane could be adapted, with the addition of cable guards, to operate in tv studios.
 Another version designed exclusively for television studios by Vinten was called the 'Pathfinder'.
-The larger picture shows an Edmonton with an RCA TK11A tv camera mounted.

 See the same period